nomics-crypto/nomics-platform/doc/cryptocurrency-api-exchange-integration.md

 - Required: This endpoint **must** be implemented in order for Nomics to integrate.
 - Preferred: This endpoint is the simplest and provides the highest quality data to Nomics.
 - Optional: While not required, this endpoint adds extra information or reduces load or latency.
-- Discouraged: This endpoint is present for maximum compatibility, but Preferred endpoints should be implemented whenever possible. **Using discouraged endpoints results in a lower transparency grade**.
+- Discouraged: This endpoint is present for maximum compatibility, but Preferred endpoints should be implemented whenever possible.

 ## `/info` - Exchange Information - **Required**